The year was 1978 and on a warm day in late June, I entered the world at the base of the Flatirons in beautiful Boulder, Colorado.

 During my time in Lawrence, I attended Pinckney Elementary School for two years, West Junior High for three and graduated from Lawrence High in 1996.
 After that I attended the University of Kansas and graduated in 2000 with a degree in Journalism.

 During my college days, I covered the KU baseball and basketball teams for the University Daily Kansan.
 While I enjoyed covering baseball and learned a lot while doing it, basketball was the beat everybody wanted and I still remember my first hoops story for the UDK: Michael Jordan retires.
-There was something pretty cool about seeing my byline next to a mug shot of Jordan.
-Other highlights from my time at the UDK include my work following the death of Wilt Chamberlain and a great series that my former roommate (Sam Mellinger of the Kansas City Star) and I did on the top 10 KU athletes of the century around the Y2K craze.
-The KU athletic department voted on the top 10 and Sam and I split up the names and did five stories apiece.
+There was something pretty cool about seeing my byline next to Jordan's picture.
+Other highlights from my time at the UDK include my work following the death of Wilt Chamberlain and a fun series that my former roommate (Sam Mellinger of the Kansas City Star) and I did on the top 10 KU athletes of the century around the Y2K craze.
+The KU athletic department voted on the 10 athletes and Sam and I split up the names and did five feature stories apiece.
 Mine: Wilt, Ray Evans, Al Oerter, Jim Ryun and Ralph Miller.
 What a great time.

-In addition to working for the UDK, I was the publisher of a KU sports web site run by Rivals.com — JayhawkTalk.com — which I continued to operate for a little more than a year after graduation.
+In addition to working for the UDK, I was the publisher of a KU sports web site run by Rivals.com — JayhawkTalk.com (now Jayhawk Slant) — which I continued to operate for a little more than a year after graduation.

 I joined the World Company in June of 2001, when I was hired to become the sports editor of the Bonner Springs Chieftain and Basehor Sentinel weekly newspapers.
 In 2004, my position grew to include becoming the sports editor of the Shawnee Dispatch, another weekly, which I helped start from the ground up.
 In July of 2007 I got the call to the big leagues when I was named High School Sports Editor at the Journal-World.